Chart Color Schemes

 Residential development activity is slightly higher than average within Austins Ferry - Granton when compared nationally

-Austins Ferry - Granton has seen approximately 51 new home approvals annually over the past five financial years, totalling 255 homes.
-As of FY-26, three approvals have been recorded.
-On average, 1.6 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-However, this figure has increased to 6.3 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints in the area.
-New properties are constructed at an average expected cost of $317,000.
+Austin's Ferry - Granton has seen approximately 51 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 255 homes were approved, with an additional 5 approved in FY26 so far.
+On average, about 1.6 people moved to the area for each dwelling built over these five years.
+However, this figure has increased to 6.3 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development